 KEEP NSW SAFE COALITION PARTNERS

-In June 2018 the NSW Attorney-General Mark Speakman announced he would bring a new Bill to parliament that would make it a crime to “publicly threaten or incite violence” on the grounds of race, religious affiliation, sexual orientation, gender identity and intersex or HIV/AIDS status.
-The Bill passed unopposed through both houses of parliament.
+Keep NSW Safe ran a strong media campaign, as well as holding over 150 meetings with members of parliament, political leaders, think tanks and NGOs.
+In June 2018 NSW Attorney-General Mark Speakman announced that he would bring a Bill to parliament that would make it a crime to “publicly threaten or incite violence” on the grounds of race, religious affiliation, sexual orientation, gender identity and intersex or HIV/AIDS status.
+The Bill passed unanimously through both houses of parliament.

 Keep NSW Safe is an outstanding example of intercultural coalition-building in action.
 It demonstrates that working together for the common good can have a tangible, positive impact for all the people of NSW.

 The campaign was spearheaded by the NSW Jewish Board of Deputies, with its CEO, Vic Alhadeff, serving as spokesperson for Keep NSW Safe.